PingOne Advanced Identity Cloud

 Performing the extra action successfully grants access to the protected resource but only once.
 Later attempts to access the resource require the user to perform the configured actions again.

-You implement transactional authorization as an environment condition type in an authorization policy.
-Transactional authorization affects the authorization decision.
+You implement transactional authorization as an environment condition type in an authorization policy and affects the authorization decision.

 Understand transactional authorization

-The following diagram describes the sequence of events that occur when accessing a resource that’s protected by a REST application, and an PingOne Advanced Identity Cloud policy containing a transactional environment condition:
+The following diagram describes the sequence of events when accessing a resource protected by a REST application and an Advanced Identity Cloud policy that contains a transactional environment condition:

 Access Resources with Transactional Authorization